gamtiq/frontend-tools/README.md

 * [Blaze](https://www.blazeui.com/) - an open source modular toolkit.
 It provides great structure for building websites quickly with a scalable and maintainable foundation.
 * [Bootflat](http://bootflat.github.io/) - an open source Flat UI KIT based on Bootstrap 3.3.0 CSS framework.
 * [Bootstrap](https://getbootstrap.com/) - an open source toolkit for developing with HTML, CSS, and JS.
+* [Bootstrap 5 Cheatsheet](https://bootstrap-cheatsheet.themeselection.com/) - It is an interactive list of Bootstrap 5 classes, variables, and mixins.
 * [Bulma](https://bulma.io/) - a modern CSS framework based on Flexbox.
 * [Flat UI](http://designmodo.github.io/Flat-UI/) - a beautiful theme for Bootstrap.
 * [Foundation](https://get.foundation/) - the most advanced responsive front-end framework in the world.